Mathivanan49/log4shell-rce-walkthrough/README.md

 # log4shell-rce-walkthrough
 ## What is Log4Shell?
-Log4Shell is a critical vulnerability in Log4j that allows remote code execution.
+Log4Shell is a critical vulnerability in Log4j java library used for storing logs that allows remote code execution.

 Task 1: